 Savannah Felix, MA., Legislative Coordinator I

-Christopher Hawkins-Long, MBA., Grants Coordinator
+Christopher Hawkins-Long, MBA., Grant Coordinator

-Kim Davis-Ambrose, Community Engagement Coordinator
+Kim Davis-Ambrose, MSW., Community Engagement Coordinator